olin/olinomic/rules.md

 Any player who Won the most recent round is properly styled "The Winner".
 If a player also Won the prior round, he or she is instead styled "The Victorious".
 If that player also Won the round before that (for a total of three Wins in a row), he or she is instead styled "The Champion".

 Any player who neither Won nor Lost the most recent round is properly styled "The Participant".

+#_GN: Trash_
+_GN: The following section is all defunct and removed rules.
+They're given the number of the rule-change that removed them from play.
+They're still here in case I ever get around to making a repo of just rule-changes._

+##_Repealed Rule 310_
+###_"Conspiracy Theories"_
+_Players may not conspire or consult on the making of future rule-changes unless they are teammates._

+_This Rule was previously known as Rule 210._